flutter/website/src/content/ai-toolkit/custom-LLM-providers.md

 }
 ```

-You’ll notice several things in this code:
+You'll notice several things in this code:
 * The use of `ChangeNotifier` to implement the `Listenable`
   method requirements from the `LlmProvider` interface
 * The ability to pass initial history in as a constructor parameter
-* Notifying listeners when there’s a new user
+* Notifying listeners when there's a new user
   prompt/LLM response pair
 * Notifying listeners when the history is changed manually
 * Creating a new chat when the history changes, using the new history